zhangrengang/SubPhaser/README.md

                         [default=None]
   -low_mem              Low MEMory but slower [default: True if genome size >
                         3G, else False]
+  -by_count             Calculate fold by count instead of by propor
+                        [default=False]
   -re_filter            Re-filter with subset of chromosomes (subgenome
                         assignments are expected to change) [default=False]